Salicornia maritima and I go way back.

 Years later, on my honeymoon (yes, I was married for a time), I found that patch again; I was happy to see it had survived for so long.
 I introduced my then-wife to saltwort, and I remember her liking them.
 I did the same with Holly when I finally got a chance to take her to Block Island.
 Holly likes saltwort, too.

 Its many names are partly an outgrowth of this plant’s universality.
 It will grow in protected salt marshes wherever they are found, on all continents except Antarctica.
 Most people think of salicornia as a seaside thing, and, yes, it is most common at the shore.
-But species of this plant grow widely in the alkali marshes of Utah and the rest of the Great Basin, near salty springs in upstate New York, and in the alkali marshes in Manitoba; I saw some salicornia growing on the edge of the marshes when I went duck hunting at Silverback Lodge last year.
+But species of this plant grow widely in the alkali marshes of Utah and the rest of the Great Basin, near salty springs in upstate New York, and in the alkali marshes in Manitoba.

 Once you spot salicornia, you will never forget it, or mistake it for anything else.
 It doesn’t look like it ought to be eaten.
 The plant looks (and is) prehistoric: no leaves, just a sprawling, succulent series of many-jointed fingers reaching for sunlight while their feet are bathed in sand and salt water.

 Many of you already know about sea beans, which is the newest, trendiest name for salicornia; by most accounts, the “sea bean” moniker is an outgrowth of the restaurant trade.
 Salicornia is in no way a bean, but it does have that nice snap like a good green bean.
-You can buy it in many farmer’s markets along the coasts and in major cities, and Earthy Delights sells salicornia online (if you click through, use the search function to find them).
+You can buy it in many farmer’s markets along the coasts and in major cities.

 Raw, salicornia is crunchy and very salty.
-It can be tough to properly clean the little stalks though, so I blanch the plant in boiling water for 30-90 seconds, then shock it in a bowl of ice water.
+(I even make an herby, natural salt from dried, powdered sea beans) It can be tough to properly clean the little stalks though, so I blanch the plant in boiling water for 30 to 90 seconds, then shock it in a bowl of ice water.
 Once you have your blanched sea beans, all you really need to do is dress them with your best olive oil and add a little lemon juice, balsamic vinegar or other acidic component, plus a few grinds of black pepper.

 Do not cook salicornia for more than a few minutes, or it will get flabby, and the crunch (as well as the salty hit) is really what this vegetable is all about.